rte-antares-rpackage/leaflet.minichart/examples/PISA scores.md

 The [Program for International Student Assesment (PISA)](https://en.wikipedia.org/wiki/Programme_for_International_Student_Assessment) is an international study conducted by the OECD.
 It measures the evolution of the performance of 15 years old pupils on mathematics, science and reading in different countries.

-This document demonstrates how to use the `leaflet.d3chart` plugin to represent over a leaflet map the scores of the pupils of the different countries.
+This document demonstrates how to use the `leaflet.minichart` plugin to represent over a leaflet map the scores of the pupils of the different countries.

 ## Data